adalton/apue3/Chapter04/Readme.md

     uses the `chroot` system call --- to get a shell with the root directory referring to the "real" root of the machine.
 The use can then issue commands installed on the machine to repair the machine's configuraiton.

+    The command can also be used to give processes some security isolation.
+    When a process is run in a `chroot` environment, it cannot (easily) access files/directories outside of its root directory.

 13. How can you set only one of the two time values with the `utimes` function?